 Millennium BCP, for example, has a branch in London which many UK residents have visited in order to open an account without visiting Portugal.
 You will most likely need a NIF in order to do this, although some people have said the bank offered them a ‘temporary NIF’ in order to bypass this requirement.

 Some banks may ask you for your recent payslips or proof of earnings.
 It’s a strange requirement that some Portuguese banks have.
-If you’re a pensioner, your pension slips should suffice and if you’re self-employed, show your tax return.
+If you’re a pensioner, your pension slips should suffice and if you’re self-employed, show your most recent tax returns.

 There are a lot of banks in Portugal.
 So which one is best?

 When choosing a bank there are a few things to consider:

 - Does this bank have branches where I’m going to live (if you don’t know yet, pick somewhere with a lot of branches like Millennium)?